 Since the terror attacks in 2015, the security at the entrances has been reinforced and the waiting time can be longer.
 Don’t come with a suitcase or a large bag, as security guards won’t let you come in.

 Pay attention to pickpockets that are inside and outside the museum.
 Indeed, they take advantage of long queues, in which people are not paying attention, to rob you.
 Also pay attention where the crowd is large, for example around Mona Lisa or the Venus de Milo.

 Don’t rush the masterpieces of the museum, if you really want to see them up close.
 The crowd can be really dense around the Mona Lisa for example, where it is really difficult to come closer to admire it.

 As said above, it is impossible to visit all of the Louvre in one day, so it is not very useful to stay for too long in the museum.
 In fact, after 3 hours you will be exhausted walking down the galleries.

-Our opinion: Get lost!
+Our advice: Wander around!
 The Louvre museum is overflowed with under-appreciated artworks and there is always something interesting to see.
 Let your eyes wander through the museum and follow your instincts.

 Mona knows Paris like the back of her hand.
 Its bars, its restaurants and above all, its hotels, whether you want to sleep, eat, party or just take a walk in Paris, Mona knows them (nearly) all.
 Follow her lead, she will gladly give you all her good tips!